 This week, our guest is Bob Franco.
 Bob retired after 44 years with Exxon as a senior materials and corrosion technical consultant.
 Since that time, he has been working as a consultant.
-During his career, Bob has written many papers and a corrosion book that will soon be available for sale.
+During his career, Bob has written many papers and a corrosion book that is now available for sale.
 He continues to operate as an expert in the domain of corrosion.

 Now, this is a subject I know very little about.
 So, listen as Bob joins us and I get educated.

 Bob Franco: Thanks for inviting me, Russel.
 It’s my first one, so it’s a whole new experience for me.

 Russel: Tell us a little bit about your background and how you got into pipelining if you would, please.

 Bob: Sure.
 I have a bachelor’s and master’s degree in metallurgical engineering.
 When I joined Exxon, actually before the name Exxon was even invented and goes back to Esso, back in 1969, they put me into the corrosion area, and so I started that way.
 After 17 years of that in the downstream, moved to Houston and joined the upstream.